 Small uprisings and protests are common in the Belt, usually instigated by OPA agitators.
 However, from time to time, a station goes into full revolt, usually over shortages or medical supplies.
 The infamous Anderson Station was one such revolt.
 The characters are assigned to quell an uprising that threatens to become a full-scale rebellion.
 Successfully halting the rebellion might lead to other stories.
 The characters might learn that the ringleaders are part of a larger network of conspirators or that a corporation was backing the insurrection to cover nefarious activities.
-Like the Anderson Station incident, they might also find themselves on the wrong side of a dispute, if the rebels have legitimate grievances the brass or the governmenttypes can't be bothered to hear. system, dealing with new threats as they arise, all in service to their chosen faction.
+Like the Anderson Station incident, they might also find themselves on the wrong side of a dispute, if the rebels have legitimate grievances the brass or the government-types can't be bothered to hear.